MZandtheRaspberryPi/spot_micro_demo/README.md

 * Animations to an idle pose, like stretches and wiggles

 ### Collaborate
 One thing I don't do a lot is collaborate with other makers.
-I'm into 3d-Printing and Programming right now, if you are into that kind of thing and want to build something together feel free to reach out.
+I'm into 3d-printing and programming right now, if you are into that kind of thing and want to build something together feel free to reach out.

 ### Links to Resources
 [Homepage for SpotMicro Community](https://spotmicroai.readthedocs.io/en/latest/).
 This has links to various 3d modelling files, instructions on one version of software, and links to other resources.